 Her favorite quote: ”All children are artists.
 The problem is how to remain an artist once he grows up.” - Pablo Picasso

-Check out one of our latest projects at TAS+SD, as well as an interview with Courtney Corey:
+Check out one of our fun class projects at TAS+SD, as well as an interview with Courtney Corey:

 Mechanical Goose Puppets in JAMBO!
 WORLD THEATRE at TAS+SD

-EMILY PADGETT (top) will be appearing as “Daisy” in the La Jolla Playhouse production of SIDESHOW this fall.
+EMILY PADGETT (top) appeared as “Daisy” in the La Jolla Playhouse production of SIDESHOW this fall.
 Broadway credits include ROCK OF AGES (Sherrie), LEGALLY BLONDE, and GREASE, as well as the world premiere of FLASHDANCE (Alex).
+She taught the Triple Threat Audition Workshop for Teens.

 THEATRE ARTS SCHOOL of SAN DIEGO would like to acknowledge